 Raul Ramirez was born in Ponce, Puerto Rico.
-After graduating in Chemistry from the Georgia Institute of Technology (Georgia Tech), he packed his drums in his truck and moved to Boston to study at Berklee College of Music, where he graduated in Music Production and Engineering with a minor on drums.
+After graduating in Chemistry from the Georgia Institute of Technology (Georgia Tech), he packed his drums in his truck and moved to Boston to study at Berklee College of Music, where he graduated in Music Production and Engineering with a concentration on Music Technology and a minor on drums.
+He eventually moved to Miami where he got a Master’s in Music from the University of Miami with a concentration on Music Business and Copyright Law.

 During that time he also played drums and co-produced a cd for the boston band Chameleon Walks featuring singer-songwriter Deborah Hamm on guitar and vocals, and Rafols Morales (engineer for Paulina Rubio, Ricky Martin, Nestor Torres) on bass.

-Meanwhile he was also light designer at the Berklee Performance Center and designed light shows for artists like Paco de Lucia, Celine Dion, Ottmar Liebert, Pat Metheny and Patti Labelle among others.
+Meanwhile he was also light designer at the world renowned Berklee Performance Center and designed light shows for artists like Paco de Lucia, Celine Dion, Tony Bennett, Ottmar Liebert, Pat Metheny and Patti Labelle among many others.

-In 1995 he co-founded the spanish rock band Sofia.
-The band recorded a cd at Ochoa Studios in Puerto Rico under the production of Alvaro Riveros (president of Big Sur records in Chile).
+In 1995 he co-founded the spanish rock band Sofia in Miami.
+The band recorded a cd at Ochoa Studios in Puerto Rico under the production of Alvaro Riveros (president of Big Sur records in Chile) and distributed by Sony Music.
 They filmed a video for the single 'Tres Palabras' which had medium-to-heavy rotation on MTV Latino and The Box in Miami and Puerto Rico.
 For the next few years the band toured extensively in Mexico and the United States, where they had extensive exposure through TV shows, radio interviews and press.

-During that time he also worked at Island Records in the A&R Administration department and worked with artists like U2 and Cranberries among others.
+During that time he also worked for Chris Blackwell at Island Records in Miami Beach in the A&R Administration department.
+There he worked with artists like U2, Cranberries and Lil Kim among others.

-After leaving the label he went to work for MTV Latino as a web designer and site producer and designed webpages for Shakira, Maná and many others.
+After leaving the label he went to work for MTV Latino as a web designer and site producer, and worked closely and designed web pages for Shakira, Maná and many others.

 In 1999 he produced a latin rock band called Signos and recorded a CD at Wally Sound, a high-end mobile recording studio in Miami, FL.